 Lets the caster change to the form of an animal.
 Each animal form is a different spell, learned separately.
-Clothing and jewelry vanish when shapeshifted, and reappear when human form is reassumed.
+Clothing, jewelry, and armor vanish when shapeshifted, and reappear when human form is reassumed.
 Backpacks, carried items, and such fall to the ground.

 The caster retains his intelligence, but gains all the physical attributes of the animal.
-Spells and rituals may not be cast, but psychic abilities may still be used.
-Fatigue points are not increased.
+Spells may not be cast unless the caster can perform them without gestures.
+Fatigue Points are not increased.

-After each hour, the caster must make an IQ roll or lose a point of IQ.
-This continues until he reaches the normal IQ of that beast (typically 7 or lower).
-Should IQ drop to 7, the caster is trapped in beast form forever unless the spell is countered by a Cleansing ritual.
+After each hour, the caster must make an IQ roll, or lose a point of IQ.
+This continues until he reaches the normal IQ of that beast (typically 7 or lower; see p.
+00).
+Should IQ drop to 7, the caster is trapped in beast form forever unless the spell is countered by Remove Curse or a Cleansing ritual.
 Lost IQ comes back when human form is reassumed.

 Duration: 1 hour.
 Cost: 6 to cast, 2 to maintain.
 Time to Cast: 3 seconds.
+Prerequisites: Magery and 6 spells of any type.

-Shapeshift Other (VH) Resisted by IQ
+Shapeshift Other (VH)

+Resisted by IQ

 As above, but works on others.
-The subject cannot end the spell; only the caster or a Cleansing ritual can.
+The subject can not end the spell; only the caster, a Remove Curse, or a Cleansing ritual can.
 If the spell continues until IQ drops to 7, the caster can no longer end it.
-While most versions of this spell change the subject to a normal animal, some create freakish hybrids, such as Rasputin's frog monsters.

 Duration: 1 hour.
 Cost: 6 to cast, 2 to maintain.
 Time to Cast: 30 seconds.
+Prerequisites: Magery 2 and Shapeshifting for that form.